apokryphus/advanced-combat-system/README.md

   It is also highly encouraged to alternate between light and heavy attacks, as well as switch signs often, since there are systems built around this way of playing.

-  Of course, once again, you are more than welcome to disregard whatever I just said and play the game however you want.
+  Of course, you are more than welcome to disregard whatever I just said and play the game however you want.

 <div align="center">